metalsharp/VKMT-Wine/README.md

-# VKMT - Virtual Kernel Metal Translation.
-The Official Custom Wine Made For Metalsharp.
+# VKMT - The Official Custom Wine Made For Metalsharp.

 VKMT is a source-integrated, Apple-Silicon-native Wine distribution built to run ARM64, ARM64EC, x86_64, and i386/WoW64 Windows software together on macOS without Rosetta.

-It is not only a graphics wrapper.
-The project combines a heavily customized Wine 11.12, ARM64EC/ARM64X support, native ARM64 x86 translators, a canonical i386 guest-memory manager, Direct3D and OpenGL translation to Metal, MSync, multimedia and controller runtimes, browser engines, installers, Wine Mono, and native plus Windows Java runtimes.
+The project combines a heavily customized
+Wine 11.12, ARM64EC/ARM64X support, native ARM64 x86 translators, a canonical
+i386 guest-memory manager, Direct3D and OpenGL translation to Metal, MSync, multimedia and controller runtimes, browser engines, installers, Wine Mono, and native plus Windows Java runtimes.
 The development workspace retains the source, patches, build scripts, runtime providers, probes, and release-snapshot tooling needed to reproduce and validate that stack.

 > [!IMPORTANT]
 > VKMT is an active research and development project, not a turnkey Wine